oasis-tcs/tosca-specs/2_0/TOSCA-v2.0-generated.md

 such logical membership allows for the introduction of things such as group management and uniform application of policies (i.e. requirements that are also not bound to the application itself) to the group’s

->  author="Chris Lauwers"
+<span class="comment-start" id="1122" author="Chris Lauwers"
-> date="2021-01-17T02:47:00Z"
->
-> Alternative language suggested by PJ: A
-> Group Type defines logical grouping types for nodes for purposes of
-> uniform application of policies to collections of nodes.
-Conceptually,
-> group definitions allow the creation of logical “membership”
-> relationships to nodes in a service template that are not a part of the
-> application’s explicit requirement dependencies in the topology template
-> (i.e. those required to actually get the application deployed and
-> running).
-Instead, such logical membership allows for the introduction
-> of things such as group management and uniform application of policies
-> (i.e. requirements that are also not bound to the application itself) to
-> the group’s members.

-members<span class="comment-end"
-id="1122"></span>. .

->
-> author="Jordan,PM,Paul,TNK6 R" date="2020-11-09T08:56:00Z"
->
-> I don’t think
-> the text definitions of group and group type are sufficiently different.
+date="2021-01-17T02:47:00Z">Alternative language suggested by PJ: A Group Type defines logical grouping types for nodes for purposes of uniform application of policies to collections of nodes.
+Conceptually, group definitions allow the creation of logical “membership” relationships to nodes in a service template that are not a part of the application’s explicit requirement dependencies in the topology template (i.e. those required to actually get the application deployed and running).
+Instead, such logical membership allows for the introduction of things such as group management and uniform application of policies (i.e. requirements that are also not bound to the application itself) to the group’s members.</span>members<span class="comment-end" id="1122"></span>. .<span class="comment-start" id="1123" author="Jordan,PM,Paul,TNK6 R" date="2020-11-09T08:56:00Z">I don’t think the text definitions of group and group type are sufficiently different.
-> So I’ve added some suggested new text but will leave it to the editors
-> to consider how much of the existing text can be
+So I’ve added some suggested new text but will leave it to the editors to consider how much of the existing text can be removed.</span><span class="comment-end" id="1123"></span>
-> removed.

-<span class="comment-end" id="1123"></span>

 #### Keynames